dantordj/BrainImageSegmentation/README.md

 # BrainImageSegmentation

-In this repos we implement the method describre in the article *Discriminative confidence estimation for probabilistic multi-atlas label fusion,Benkarim OM1, Piella G2, González Ballester MA3, Sanroma G
+In this repos we implement the method describre in the article *Discriminative confidence estimation for probabilistic multi-atlas label fusion,Benkarim OM, Piella G, González Ballester MA3, Sanroma G
 *

 ## how to run the code